 Let’s face it, communicating with the children of this generation isn’t easy.
-However, there are ways to open lines of communication, especially during the school year.
+However, over the years we have found two ways to open lines of communication, especially during the school year.

 Many children have a better relationship with their friends and technology than they do with their parents.
 But, in our home that is changing!

-We have to admit this was not easy to do.
-At the time, our daughter was 6 and our son was 12 so you know how that goes.
+We have to admit this was not easy at first.
+At the time, our daughter was 6 and our son was 12, so you know how that goes.
 Our daughter, bless her heart, is feisty and free spirited.
 Our son at the age of 12 was attached to his video games, and conversations with us were taking up his “game time.”

-As a result, we came up with two simple ideas that began to open the door up to our conversations that we still do to this day.
+As a result, we had to get creative and come up with two simple ideas that began to open the door up to our conversations that we still do to this day.

 Two Ways To Open Lines Of Communication